ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.lovelace/README.md

 3. `cd home-assistant-polymer`
 4. `git checkout master`
 5. `npm install`
-6. `gulp run build-app` for release or `gulp run develop-iob` for debug version.
+6. `gulp build-app` for release or `gulp develop-iob` for debug version.
 To build web after changes you can call `webpack-dev-app` for faster build, but you need to call `build-app` anyway after the version is ready for use.
 7. copy all files from `./build/home-assistant-polymer/hass_frontend` into `./hass_frontend` in this repo
 8. Start `gulp rename` task.

 ## Changelog
+### 1.0.10 (2020-02-13)
+* (Garfonso) Fixed handling of malformed / null RGB string
+* (algar42)  Binary sensor added
+* (Garfonso) fixed manual dimmer
+* (algar42)  fixed for duplicated states via websockets
+* (Garfonso) fixed handling of deleted objects

 ### 1.0.9 (2020-01-29)
 * (bluefox) Dimmer control was fixed